postman-open-technologies/augur/docs/new-install.md

 sudo snap install go --classic && #required: Go Needs to be version 1.19.x or higher.
 Snap is the package manager that gets you to the right version.
-Classic enables it to actually be installed at the correct version. sudo apt install nginx && # required for hosting sudo add-apt-repository ppa:mozillateam/firefox-next && sudo apt install firefox=115.0~b2+build1-0ubuntu0.22.04.1 && sudo apt install firefox-geckodriver
+Classic enables it to actually be installed at the correct version. sudo apt install nginx && # required for hosting sudo add-apt-repository ppa:mozillateam/firefox-next && sudo apt install firefox=115.0~b9+build1-0ubuntu0.22.04.1 && #this might need updating in version number.
+Important here is to not use the snap version of firefox. sudo apt install firefox-geckodriver

-# You will almost certainly need to reboot after this.
+# Please reboot after this.
 ```

 ### RabbitMQ Configuration